happyBayes/happyBayes.github.io/_pages/about.md

 About US
 ======
 1. Experienced Core Team
 Our team members come from leading tech giants, having deeply contributed to billion-user-scale projects such as WeChat Pay, WeChat Red Packet, WeBank, and Tencent Billing.
-They possess extensive experience in designing and implementing architectures for massive-scale concurrent systems.
+We possess extensive experience in designing and implementing architectures for massive-scale concurrent systems.
-In backend system development, the team has consistently practiced and developed core technical capabilities in high availability, high consistency, high scalability, and high security.
+In backend system development, our team has consistently practiced and developed core technical capabilities in high availability, high consistency, high scalability, and high security.
 In billion-user financial scenarios, we have honed AI algorithm engineering capabilities, including complex scenario modeling, high-concurrency inference architectures, and data-closed-loop toolchain development.
 This encompasses the full-stack technical expertise in multimodal model design, training optimization, and real-time inference.
-[About US](https://happybayes.github.io/)
 2. Built on Tencent Cloud Ecosystem, Ensuring Continuous and Stable Operations Leveraging Tencent Cloud's leading capabilities in elastic scaling, horizontal expansion, flexible scheduling, privacy protection, and comprehensive monitoring, our BaaS platform provides continuous and stable operational assurance for various types of users.
 This empowers systems to effortlessly handle traffic peaks and complex business scenarios.
 3. Innovating the Next-Generation AI-Native Backend-as-a-Service Platform